-A group is an invertible monoid.
+A group is an invertible monoid, i.e. a magma $G$ such that:

 A group is uniquely invertible.

-Proof.Let $(G,*,e)$ be a group and $x\in G$.
-If both $y$ and $y’$ are inverses of $x$,
+Proof.Let $G$ be a group with neutral element $e$ and let $a\in G$.
+If both $x$ and $x’$ are inverses of $a$,

 In an abelian group $(G,+)$, we write $-a$ for the inverse of $a$ and